Presidency of Joe Biden: Energy, environment, and climate

+General

 During his first week in office, Biden established the position of White House National Climate Advisor, appointing environmental health and air quality expert Gina McCarthy to the role.
-Biden also created the position of U.S. Special Presidential Envoy for Climate, appointing former Secretary of State John Kerry.
+Biden also created the position of U.S. Special Presidential Envoy for Climate, appointing former secretary of state John Kerry.

 On January 20, 2021, Biden signed an executive order rejoining the U.S. to the Paris Agreement.
 With the U.S. rejoining the agreement, countries responsible for two-thirds of the global greenhouse gas emissions would make pledges of becoming carbon neutral, while without United States it is only half.
 On the same day, Biden also issued an executive order that cancelled the construction of the Keystone XL pipeline, an extension of the Keystone Pipeline.
 The pipeline was heavily criticized by environmental and Native American activists and groups.
 This order also directed agencies to review and reverse more than 100 actions made by Trump on the environment.

+On March 27, 2021, Biden invited more than forty world leaders for a climate summit.

+In August 2022, Biden signed the Inflation Reduction Act of 2022 into law, a domestic spending bill born out of continued negotiations on the Build Back Better Act after its collapse that fulfilled some of its initial provisions.
+The bill included significant federal investment in domestic clean energy production, combating climate change, and healthcare; it aims to reduce U.S. carbon emissions by 40% from peak 2005 levels by 2030, included a three-year extension of Affordable Care Act subsidies, and empowered Medicare to begin negotiating lower prescription drug costs for the first time.